Teach Me

 The pancreas is a relatively large gland that sits behind your stomach in the upper part of your abdomen.
 It has two main functions: to secrete digestive enzymes to help your intestines digest fats, proteins and carbohydrates in food and to help regulate your blood sugar levels.

-Normally, these enzymes don’t start digesting food until they reach the small intestine.
+Normally, these pancreatic enzymes don’t start digesting food until they reach the small intestine.
 However, if these enzymes become active inside the pancreas, they can cause redness and inflammation of the pancreas (swelling) that can lead to pancreatitis.

 When it comes to pancreatitis, there are two types: acute and chronic (recurrent).